Switch to the postgres user

 cp palpo-example.toml palpo.toml

-Edit palpo.toml to match your environment and database settings.
-At minimum, you must:
+Edit palpo.toml according to your environment and database settings.
+At minimum, you need to:

 • Set server_name to your desired domain name, for example: